 6. HoMedics Shiatsu Bliss Foot Spa

 What to Look for in a Foot Massager

-Different massagers work for different people.
+Though all of these picks rank among the best foot massagers on the market, several factors will determine which product is right for you.
 Here's what to keep in mind before you make your purchase:

 1. Vibration vs. Rolling

 Although a machine may be marketed as a foot "massager," it's possible that it actually employs vibration to generate any sort of sensation, Dr. McGuire says.

 This isn't to say that vibration alone won't make your feet feel good, but it's something to remember if you're looking for a model that can recreate the feeling of someone kneading away at the soles of your feet.
 If that's closer to what you have in mind, look for massagers that explicitly offer kneading, rolling or, for those looking for an especially deep massage, pounding.